Zoo Conservation

 It’s our Mission!

 At Reid Park Zoo – conservation is a part of everything we do, from using solar power to protecting elephants!
 We believe that our role as a conservation organization starts with our actions at “home” and extends beyond the gates of the Zoo.
+As part of our commitment, the Zoo was certified as a Green Business in April 2024 through Local First Arizona.

 Listed below are actions Reid Park Zoo takes to conserve wild animals and wild places on Zoo grounds.
 Please click each tab to explore more, including simple actions you can take at home too!
 By working together, we have the greatest impact!